ea3igt/HL2-PA70/README.md

 I wanted to use this Power Amplifier for my Hermes Lite 2 (HL2) and I wanted a fully automatic operation, so I decided to use an Arduino Nano to control it all:

-1. Reading the I2C bus from the HL2 to automatically select the band on the LPF
+1. Reading the I2C bus from the HL2 to decode the band
+2. Select the appropiate filter band on the LPF board
-2. Using the EXTTR signal to activate the amplifier (PPT)
+3. Using the EXTTR signal to activate the amplifier (PPT)
-3. Sensing the temperatura of the tgransistor using an NTC
+4. Sensing the temperatura of the tgransistor using an NTC
-3. Drive the speed of the fan using Pulse-width modulation (PWM) depending on the transistor temperature
+5. Drive the speed of the fan using Pulse-width modulation (PWM) depending on the transistor temperature
-4. And display Power Amplifier basic information using an OLED mini-screen
+6. And display Power Amplifier basic information using an OLED mini-screen

 This is the complete block diagram of the amplifier: